Vibration Damping and Vibration Isolation with Polyurethane

 Why It Matters

 Vibration can lead to equipment fatigue and damage, poor machinery performance, and audible noise.
-You can mitigate these impacts by adding vibration damping or isolation components.
-Polyurethane is a great choice for such components, especially for high-load applications with medium to high-frequency vibration.
+You can mitigate these impacts by adding polyurethane vibration damping or isolation components.
+Urethane is a great choice for such components, especially for high-load applications with medium to high-frequency vibration.
 Examples are machinery mounts and feet, pads, and bumpers.

 Polyurethane’s viscoelastic nature is key to its passive damping action.
 Each cycle of vibration causes strain and friction within the polyurethane.
 This converts mechanical energy into thermal energy (see hysteresis).
 Energy dissipates as heat is released.
 This energy dissipation will damp out free vibration.

-Limiting heat build-up within polyurethane due to vibration is an important design consideration.
+Limiting heat build-up within urethane due to vibration is an important design consideration.
 Vibration with high frequency and/or large amplitude will cause more heat build-up.
 Heat build-up can be minimized by designing for lower strains to create less heat, and by designing to better dissipate that heat.

 Dynamic Mechanical Analysis (DMA) measures vibration damping characteristics over a wide temperature range.
 The DMA test dynamically strains a material sample to measure both its storage modulus and loss modulus.
 When polyurethane is strained, some of the energy is stored (“storage modulus”) due to polyurethane’s elastic nature.
 Likewise, some energy is lost as heat (“loss modulus”) due to its viscous nature.
 A new term, “loss factor,” is the ratio of loss modulus to storage modulus.
 Polyurethane’s damping ratio is approximately half its loss factor.